We are currently running a postcard campaign in the United States, and invite you to join us with the smallest effort and expense.

 Please contact us directly to express your interest, and we will put you in touch with our co-workers in America who will send you a pack of postcards (of your specified amount) with addresses already printed.

 Once you receive the postcards, you can ask people to sign them with a short message and mail each one as you go along.
 You may start with family and friends in your social networks, seek interest at relevant events, or even approach people on the street—we are also happy to give you additional ideas!

 We already have a dedicated team in the States that are involved and it would be great if you can join them.
 Even if you don’t live in America, perhaps you can pass on the word to others through your networks, or perhaps you will be interested in starting a postcards campaign in your own country.
 Every person and every postcard counts!

 Please contact us for more information or to get involved.

-ALTERNATIVELY, you can also send a letter to one or all of the four recipients, in which you state your reasons for supporting the cause of implementing Article 25.
+ALTERNATIVELY, you can also send a letter to one or all of the three recipients, in which you state your reasons for supporting the cause of implementing Article 25.
 You can download a PDF template HERE that also includes a sample letter.

 Read our flagship book: Heralding Article 25—A people’s strategy for world transformation